 There has also been some success with using melatonin to ease anxiety at night.

-Cognitive behavioral therapy (CBT) helps you change thinking patterns that feed anxiety.
+One good option is CBTi, the first-line treatment for initial or maintenance insomnia.
+Regular cognitive behavioral therapy (CBT) helps you change thinking patterns that feed anxiety, and is another good option.
 It also teaches behavioral strategies that reduce anxiety and introduces coping options.
 Improvements with CBT can be seen in as soon as 12 to 16 weeks.

 Charday Penn/Getty Images